My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

 The body can heal itself when the conditions are correct.

-Uncovering these toxic exposures can be done in multiple ways; functional testing isn't always required.
-It can be helpful if needed, however.
+Uncovering these toxic exposures can be done in multiple ways.
+Functional testing isn't always required, though it can be helpful if needed.

-So if you have been frustrated that you've tried working with various practitioners, but haven't made the progress you'd like, it's possible that their approach didn't address the entirety and uniqueness of you.
+If you've been frustrated that you've tried working with various practitioners but haven't made the progress you'd like, it's possible that their approach didn't address the entirety and uniqueness of you.

 Comments